Nstrzelczyk/SpaceShipGame/README.md

 ```

 ## Sources
-This app is inspired by "Python, kurs programowania na prostych przykładach" Komputer Świat.
+This app is inspired by "Python, kurs programowania na prostych przykładach", Komputer Świat.